Diploma in Tropical Nursing

 For Admission, please contact Professional Courses Unit - firstname.lastname@example.org, Tel: 0151 705 3172 / 3753 / 3754

-Numbers are strictly limited to 60 students, please apply early to avoid disappointment.
+Numbers are strictly limited, please apply early to avoid disappointment.
 We operate a waiting list once the course is full.

 Please note the 5-23 May 2015 course - due to the May Bank Holiday, this course will start on a Tuesday and the final exam will take place on Saturday, 23 May 2015.